 The second problem caused by static is that a charged object can attract particulate matter onto it.
 Known as ESA, electrostatic attraction can cause the charged object to become contaminated and no longer usable.

 In fact, ionization is increasingly being used inside clean rooms as more engineers realize that air filtration alone does not ensure the elimination of particulate contamination from subvisible particles (less than 25 microns).

 Ionization is needed when you have insulators that hold static, and / or conductors that are not grounded.

 Insulators that are well known are wood, rugs, and plastic.

 Insulators are charged by triboelectrification or rubbing against other materials where electrons are exchanged resulting in the creation of a charge.
 Every time you are walking across a surface that is insulative you are building up charge on yourself.

-Conductors that are well known are carbon, metals, and humans.
+Conductors that are well known are aluminum, carbon, copper, and gold.